ssreekanth2000/project_1/report.md

 # **Drug use patterns and correlations**

-One of the things that seemed interesting to me in the war on drugs debate is the details of usage of various drugs and how they might correlate with those of other drugs and in particular those of cannabis as legalization is a hotly debated political issue.
+One of the things that seemed interesting to me in the war on drugs debate is the details of usage of various drugs and how they might correlate with those of other drugs and in particular those of cannabis, as legalization is a hotly debated political issue.
 In this article we shall use data points and visualizations to gain insight into these patterns.

 We are using the National Survey on Drug Use and Health dataset for this project.
 It has over 55,000 responses spanning across 2500 parameters.
 It is representative of the general population for most substances.
 I have mainly explored 2 questions in this analytical project.
 The first is observing the various usage statistics of 4 different substances, cannabis, alcohol, cocaine and heroine.
 In the second part we shall look at how the usage of various drugs correlates with that of cannabis and try to visualize some of the relationships.
 There is no concrete answer we are looking for but we can observe many interesting datapoints.